openstack/networking-sfc/doc/source/contributor/ietf_sfc_encapsulation.rst

 * A Port Chain can't be added twice as destination of the same source chain (that would essentially replicate packets).
 * Port Chains cannot be part of more than one graph at any given time.
-* Branching points have to support the MPLS correlation.
+* Branching points have to support a correlation protocol (MPLS or NSH).
 * The correlation protocol has to be the same for every included Port Chain.
 * For a given branching point (destination chain), the traffic classification of each branch has to be different to prevent ambiguity.